- Day 1: Arrival in Iceland

 Siglufjörður is best known for a massive mid-20th-century boom in herring fisheries and the town still upholds the legacy of those years with an annual Herring festival and a herring museum.
 For ardent fish fans out there (...and I know you're out there somewhere), this is a crucial mark for the calendar.

 Off the coast of Sauðárkrókur, you have the island of Drangey, where it is said that the legendary outlaw strongman Grettir of Grettissaga once lived, hiding from both the authorities and, somewhat less convincingly, undead wraiths.
 Quite the tall tale, but then, quite the tall island...
 At Drangey you have the chance to get up close and personal with the large population of puffins and other seabirds, who use this isolated outpost as a regular nesting ground.

 Both are charming, authentic fishing villages with a lot of character and, of course, great seafood.
 The north offers a range of activities such trout and salmon fishing in the Hólsá river or white water rafting in Jökulsá.

 Today you will be camping out at Hvammstangi where you can visit Borgarvirki, the natural basalt fortress which Viking settlements indicate may have been used for military purposes.
 You can also check out the Vatnsnes peninsula, home to the largest seal population in Iceland, with views over the majestic Hvítserkur basalt stack.

-If you are a fan of seals the Icelandic Seal Centre at Hvammstangi is bound to delight.
-Acting as both a museum and tourist information bureau, visitors hear can learn about the variety of breeds in Iceland, their behaviour how their produce was historically used by fishing settlements in the North.
+If you are a fan of seals the Icelandic Seal Center at Hvammstangi is bound to delight.
+Acting as both a museum and tourist information bureau, visitors hear can learn about the variety of breeds in Iceland, their behavior how their produce was historically used by fishing settlements in the North.

 It is also another chance for the family to delve further into Icelandic folklore and see for yourselves how this blubbery creature has affected the traditions and myths held so dear by the local population.